AlfonsoG-dev/filesManager/README.md

 # FilesManager
 >- a basic file system operator
->>- for basic operations like: delete, create, copy and move files or directories
+>>- for basic operations like: delete, create, copy and move files or folders

 ## Features
-- [x] delete files or directories
+- [x] delete files or folders
-- [x] make directories or nested directories
+- [x] make folders or nested directories
-- [x] move directories or files
+- [x] move folders or files
-- [x] rename directories or files
+- [x] rename folders or files
-- [x] copy directories or files
+- [x] copy folders or files

 -------